 The Avochato for Salesforce Quickstart Guide is a great place to get setup with the basics, but sometimes a detailed, technical outline is the only way to go.
 See some of the more intricate setup topics below.

 When you first install Avochato for Salesforce, you enter a 14-day trial to test out Avo4SF, to configure and see how Avochato messaging can exist within your specific Salesforce setup.

 To get setup, simply go to the Avochato Setup tab to check your current settings and make adjustments as needed.
 The default install settings should enable the Avochato component for your users right away, but additional steps can be taken in the setup tab to enable Process Builder and List View Broadcasting features.

-After the seven day trial is over, the data sync will stop and you’ll no longer be able to see the Avochato components within Salesforce.
+After the 14-day trial is over, the data sync will stop and you’ll no longer be able to see the Avochato components within Salesforce.
 Go to the Avochato for Salesforce AppExchange listing to purchase your Avo4SF seats, or reach out to Avochato with a valid reason to extend your trial.

 After you’ve purchased your Avochato for Salesforce seats, you need to apply those licenses to Salesforce users immediately in order to continue using Avochato for Salesforce.
 The data sync between Avochato & Salesforce, as well as the Avochato components within Salesforce will stop working until you apply the licenses to the appropriate users.

 After you’ve bought some Avo4SF seats from the AppExchange, it’s time to apply them to the relevant Salesforce users.

 Minimally you’ll want to apply one license to your SF Admin or Integration user, the same user that connected your Avochato account to your Salesforce org.
 Other licenses can be distributed to whomever else on the team that needs to see the Avochato tab or interact with the Avochato component within a record page or the utility bar.